cristiansotorivera/weather-app/README.md

 Weather app that fetches data from an API.
-You can look forn any city and get the current weather.
+You can look from any city and get the current weather.